New Changes & Improvements

 Breakfast Picnic Box prepared by owner and Morning Chef Peggy Patteson and delivered to your door each morning beginning at 8:30.
 Whenever we can, this is an example where we subscribe to making our culinary experiences ones that are “digestible and discardable” without compromising taste and presentation.

-Private Picnic Cruises will commence in mid April aboard True Love hosted and Captained by one of the owners, Dudley Patteson, as the Captain (he has a 100 ton USCG license), can be scheduled most anytime in the morning or afternoon.
-Cruises will be limited to two passengers and expanded to six when parties are connected by friendship or family ties. $75 per person.
+Private Picnic Cruises will commence in mid April aboard True Love hosted and Captained by one of the owners, Dudley Patteson, as the Captain (he has a 100 ton USCG license), cruises may be scheduled at 4 pm or 5:15 pm each Saturday.
+Cruises will be limited to a minimum of 6 passengers and a maximum of 6 passengers. $75 per person.

 Our vineyard, The Dog and Oyster, will be open from 11am-5pm Thursday – Monday.
 On Saturdays and Sundays we live up to our name as our Chef Stuart Tyson offers Rappahannock oysters – raw, roasted, and fried along with daily specials of soft shell crabs or sugar toads.
 Charcuterie will be served on the other days.
 Our opening will be weather dependent and a day-to-day decision.
 To learn whether we will be open or closed for the day, please check our Facebook page for an update which will be posted 24 hours in advance, or of course, you are more than welcome to give us a call at 804-438-6053 to inquire.
 For more information about our vineyard, please see The Dog and Oyster Vineyard page.